Load Box CSV data to Google BigQuery with Google Cloud Storage recipe

 Click Sign in with Google.

-Set up your Google BigQuery connection.
+Create a Google BigQuery connection.

 The Google BigQuery connector supports both OAuth 2.0 and service account authentication.